Skip to main content

 --evm-address=$EVM_ADDRESS \

-You can then share your gentx JSON file on the networks repo here in the respective network directory you are participating in.
+You can then share your gentx JSON file on the networks repo in the respective network directory you are participating in.